Internet-Draft SCITT Architecture December 2024

 In the blocks and examples that follow, note '' line wrapping per RFC 8792.

-A.1.
-For Binary Content
+B.1.
+Identifiers For Binary Content

 Identifiers for binary content, such as Statements, or even Artifacts themselves are computed as follows: